-Kashmir has been divided between India and Pakistan since the end of British rule in 1947.
+Kashmir has been divided between India and Pakistan since they won independence from Britain in 1947.
 Both claim the territory in its entirety.

-Rebel groups in Indian Kashmir have for decades battled with troops and police, demanding independence or a merger of the territory with Pakistan.
+Several rebel groups have for decades fought the 500,000 Indian troops deployed in the region, demanding independence or a merger of the territory with Pakistan.

 The fighting has left tens of thousands, mostly civilians, dead.

 The latest violence came three days after four suspected rebels, a civilian and three soldiers, were killed in south Kashmir, sparking pro-independence demonstrations that were put down with live ammunition and pellet guns, wounding more than two dozen people.